Dr-Risk/MyWork2/src/TROUBLESHOOTING.md

 This document tracks significant issues encountered during development, their resolution, and the testing strategies employed to ensure application quality and security.

+## Issue: Document Uploads Not Persisting or Displaying Correctly (Solved)

+### Description
+A critical and persistent bug prevented users from viewing or downloading documents after they were uploaded.
+Symptoms included:
+1. Uploaded documents would not appear on the project card immediately.
+2. Documents would disappear entirely after a page refresh.
+3. Attempting to download an uploaded file resulted in an empty or corrupted file.
+4. The "View" button would incorrectly redirect to the login page or an empty tab instead of showing the document.

+This issue affected all user roles (Admin, Project Lead, Developer) and was a major blocker for core application functionality.

+### Root Cause Analysis & Fixes
+The problem was traced to a cascade of multiple, distinct bugs that together created the failure:

+1.  **File Content Not Stored**: The primary error was in the `handleFileUpload` function in `src/app/dashboard/page.tsx`.
+It was creating a `Document` object but was failing to read the file's content using the `FileReader` API and store the resulting `Data URI` in the object's `url` property.
+This was the reason downloaded files were empty.
+2.  **State Persistence Race Condition**: A subtle race condition existed in the `loadData` function.
+It was marking the application's data as "loaded" (`setIsDataLoaded(true)`) *before* asynchronous operations (like fetching user lists) had completed.
+This caused a `useEffect` hook to save an incomplete state back to `localStorage`, effectively erasing the documents that had just been uploaded.
+3.  **Incorrect Rendering Logic**: A typo in the `ProjectCard` component's render method caused it to iterate over the main `documents` array instead of the correctly filtered `projectDocs` array, preventing any documents from being displayed even when they were correctly loaded into the state.
+4.  **Improper View Handling**: The "View" button was implemented as a standard link, which was being intercepted by the Next.js router.
+This caused a client-side navigation attempt that failed and redirected to the login page.

+**Final Solution**: A comprehensive fix was implemented:
+1. The `handleFileUpload` function was completely rewritten to correctly use a `FileReader` to read the file as a `Data URI` and store it in the `documents` state.
+2. The `loadData` function was refactored to be fully asynchronous, ensuring `setIsDataLoaded(true)` is only called after all data fetching is complete, eliminating the race condition.
+3. The rendering typo in `ProjectCard` was corrected to map over the `projectDocs` array.
+4. The "View" button's `onClick` handler was updated to programmatically open a new window and write an `<iframe>` with the Data URI source.
+This bypasses the Next.js router and correctly displays the document in a clean popup.

+### Testing Strategy
+A multi-layered testing approach was used to validate the final fix.

+-   **Integration Testing**:
+    -   Verified that the file input, `FileReader` API, React state (`useState`), `localStorage` persistence, and the `ProjectCard` rendering component all work together seamlessly.
+    -   Confirmed that the `loadData` function now correctly orchestrates asynchronous calls and state updates in the proper sequence.

+-   **Manual UAT (User Acceptance Testing)**:
+    1. Logged in as an **Admin**.
+Uploaded a document (e.g., PDF, image) to a project.
+    2.  **Verification**: Confirmed the document appeared instantly on the project card with "View" and "Download" buttons.
+    3.  **Verification**: Clicked "View" and confirmed the document opened in a clean popup window.
+Clicked "Download" and confirmed the file downloaded correctly and was not empty.
+    4.  **Verification**: Performed a hard refresh of the browser page and confirmed the document was still present, viewable, and downloadable.
+    5. Logged out and logged in as the **Project Lead** assigned to that project.
+Repeated all verification steps.
+    6. Logged out and logged in as a **Developer** assigned to that project.
+Repeated all verification steps.

+-   **Post-Fix Regression Testing**:
+    -   Confirmed that unrelated functionality, such as adding projects, assigning users, and changing roles, was not negatively impacted by the fix.

+**Outcome**: The issue is now fully resolved.
+All user roles can reliably upload, view, download, and persist documents across sessions.

 ## Major Feature Pivot: Healthcare App to Game Dev Project Manager (Solved)

 ### Description